Ranthambore National Park — location and key facts

 There is no refund if park access affected by rain, weather, or natural events.
 Monsoon season bookings are provisional.

-Sawai Madhopur is the access town for Ranthambore — the park gate is approximately 10 km from the railway station.
+Sawai Madhopur is the access town for Ranthambore — the park gate is approx. 10 km from the railway station.
 Whether arriving or departing, use the station codes and transport info below.

 Ranthambore Access Town — Sawai Madhopur